 The Cardiopulmonary Research Cluster is a group of scientists and clinicians conducting a wide range of research at the University of Saskatchewan.
-The cluster contains eleven faculty members, together with their students and research staff, from the Departments of Biochemistry, Medicine, Pharmacology and Physiology.
+The cluster contains 11 faculty members, together with their students and research staff, from the Departments of Biochemistry, Medicine, Pharmacology and Physiology.